ubco-cmps/data301_course/project/milestone02.md

 ## Due Date

-The tentative due date for this milestone is **Friday November 13, 2020**.
+The tentative due date for this milestone is **Friday March 5, 2021**.
-I suggest you try to meet at least two or three times during the next two weeks to discuss this milestone.
+I suggest you try to meet at least three or four times during the next three weeks to discuss this milestone.

 ## Overall Expectations